How to level up fast in FFXIV: Leveling guide for Final Fantasy 14

 Similar to the Hunting Log, the Challenge Log asks you to perform certain objectives, whether that’s finishing dungeons or Guildhests, or participating in PVP fights.

-It isn’t available straight away, though – it is unlocked after beating the level 15 Rising to the Challenge quest.
+It isn’t available straight away, though – it is unlocked after beating the level 15 quest, Rising to the Challenge.
+After that, you can pick these up anytime to help you level up fast in FFXIV.

-Possibly the most overlooked and easy way of them all, consuming food should be something you do very regularly.
-Almost all food items give the same EXP bonus so make sure you’re stocked up and pop another one every time the effect runs out.
+Possibly the most overlooked and easy way of them all, consuming food should be something you do often.
+Almost all food items give the same EXP bonus so make sure you’re stocked up.
+Eat some before you go out questing and when the effects wear off, be ready to eat another.
+This way you’ll always be maximizing your EXP gains.

-Orange Juice is a popular item as it’s very inexpensive, sold for 1 Gil.
-Bulk buy them and keep them on hand at all times and it’s a sweet bonus alongside the mass Experience Points you get from Main Scenario quests or the Hunting Log.
+Orange Juice is a popular item as it’s also cheap, selling for just 1 Gil.
+Buy a bunch of them in bulk and keep them on hand at all times.
+Drink some every time you begin a quest, especially when you tackle one of the Main Scenario quests or the Hunting Log.

 Join a FFXIV Free Company

-A Free Company can also enact a buff to all its members that gives an EXP boost, so it’s worth being in one even if you’re a lone wolf.
+A Free Company can also offer a buff to all its members that provides an EXP boost, so it’s worth being in one even if you’re a lone wolf.
+Even if you have no intention of questing in that Free Company, join them for the buff alone.
+This could make a major difference and help you level up fast.

-Item buffs are a fantastic way of gaining an EXP bonus because all you have to do is wear it and you’ll automatically bring more in.
-Unfortunately, many of them are preorder bonuses for expansions so if you are late, tough luck.
+Item buffs are a fantastic way of gaining an EXP bonus because all you have to do is wear it and you’ll automatically feel the benefit.

 - Moogle Cap: +20% experience up to level 10 (A Realm Reborn preorder)